syl20b/symfony-docs/components/string.rst

 -----------------

 You can skip this section if you already know what a *"code point"* or a *"grapheme cluster"* are in the context of handling strings.
-Otherwise, read this section to learn about the terminology used by this component.
+Otherwise read this section to learn about the terminology used by this component.

 Languages like English require a very limited set of characters and symbols to